-'Civilians flee' Turkish assault on Afrin
+Thousands flee Turkish assault on Afrin

 Turkish troops and allied Syrian rebels so far appear to have made limited gains since the air and ground offensive began on Saturday.

-On Tuesday, the Turkish state-run Anadolu news agency reported that rebels had captured the "strategic" village of Hammam in north-western Afrin, as well as two hills.
+On Tuesday, the Turkish state-run Anadolu news agency reported that rebels had captured the "strategic" village of Hammam in north-western Afrin, and had begun allowing civilians to return to eight already "liberated" villages and rural areas.

 It also reported that a second Turkish soldier had been killed in clashes.

-YPG sources told the Kurdish Hawar news agency that its fighters had foiled an attempt to seize the village of Qastal Jando, killing many attackers.
+YPG sources told the Kurdish Hawar news agency that its fighters had foiled an attempt to seize the village of Qastal Jando, killing many attackers, and destroyed an armoured vehicle in Qoda.

 Kurdish leaders also invited civilians to take up arms, saying the YPG was "ready to receive all those who wish to defend Afrin and provide them with weapons".

-The Syrian Observatory reported that thousands of civilians were trying to flee to Aleppo, about 50km (30 miles) from the town of Afrin.
-However, it cited unnamed sources as saying people were being stopped at government checkpoints and prevented from reaching the homes of relatives and friends in two Kurdish districts.

-There was no immediate comment from the government, which has mostly avoided conflict with the Kurds.

-The UN said it was deeply concerned by the fighting, and warned that an estimated 450,000 civilians in Afrin were at risk.
-About 126,000 people living in the enclave had already been displaced and were at risk of further upheaval, it added.
+The UN says it is deeply concerned by the fighting, and has warned that an estimated 323,000 civilians in Afrin are at risk.
+About 126,000 of them had already been displaced before this Turkish offensive and now face further upheaval.

+A UN report issued on Tuesday afternoon cited local sources as reporting that as of Monday, an estimated 5,000 people from the border communities of Bulbul, Shankal, Admanli, Balal Kuy and Ali Bakki had fled to central parts of Afrin.

+The UN warned that their freedom of movement was restricted not only by the hostilities, but also by the local Kurdish authorities' decision on Saturday to close exit points between the enclave and government-held areas of Aleppo province.

 "We have been preparing for a large scale response depending on the needs of the civilian population," spokesman Stéphane Dujarric told reporters.
 "We cannot stress enough the need for all parties involved to protect civilians, to protect civilian infrastructure, and to respect international law."